ahmeth-sd/BluetoothChat/README.md

 * **Bluetooth Scanning:**  Robustly scans for both paired and unpaired Bluetooth devices.
 * **Device Listing:**  Presents discovered devices in a user-friendly list.
 * **Discovery Control:**  Allows the user to initiate and stop the Bluetooth discovery process.
+* **SOS Functionality:** Quickly send a distress message with your location to nearby devices.
 * **Dagger Hilt:**  Uses Dagger Hilt for dependency injection, simplifying object creation and management.

 ## Project Structure